All-African People's Revolutionary Party

 The All-African People's Revolutionary Party (A-APRP) is a socialist political party founded by Kwame Nkrumah and organized in Conakry, Guinea in 1968.
 The party expanded to the United States in 1972 and claims to have recruited members from 33 countries.
 According to the party, global membership in the party is "in the hundreds".

 Nkrumah's goal in founding the party was to create and manage the political economic conditions necessary for the emergence of an All-African People's Revolutionary Army that would lead the military struggle against "settler colonialism, Zionism, neo-colonialism, imperialism and all other forms of capitalist oppression and exploitation."

 Concept and philosophy

 As described by Dave Blevins and other scholars like Carole Boyce Davies, "the ideology of the A-APRP is Nkrumahism—Toureism, which takes its name from the founder, and his primary colleague in arms, President Ahmed Sekou Toure."
+Since then, the party has changed its official ideology to Nkrumahism-Touréism-Cabralism.